greysneakthief/sherlock-solves/Case_2025-09-10_SalineBreeze-1.md

 	- Getting too caught up on details for complicated subjects (kernel level malware is not my wheelhouse)
 	- Organizing links.
 		- Remember to utilize the folder structure we've been utilizing for each engagement!
 Stream of consciousness notes are effective if you have time for review, plus they allow concretization of concepts.
+	- *1 day review* --> should have added these files to specific folders to allow embedded screenshots to be pulled with uploads.
 - Tools or scripts to add to my playbook?
 	- Good to know that:
 		- MITRE